pedrohsmaia/datablood/README.md

 We use a hook to check for auth and then redirect the user to auth pages, and also not let the authenticated users see auth pages.
 See `apps/expo/utils/useProtectedRoute.ts`.

+### Apple Sign In

+You can use Sign in with Apple on native for iOS.
+Configuration on the Supabase side is straightforward as long as you have an Apple Developer account and an app ID.
+See this [article](https://supabase.com/docs/guides/auth/social-login/auth-apple#configuration-native-app) for more info.
+If you plan to use Sign in with Apple on the web, there are a few more steps which are explained in the article.

+### Google Sign In
+Sign in with Google is supported on iOS via in app web browser, and on Android native with via Google One Tap.
+To use Google One Tap on Android, you'll need to do a few more steps (see comments in the code).
+See [this article](https://supabase.com/docs/guides/auth/social-login/auth-google#configuration-native-app) for more info, as well as [this issue](https://github.com/react-native-google-signin/google-signin/issues/1176#issuecomment-1674385846).

 ## How Authorization is Handled

 You can use Supabase's [Row-Level Security (RLS)](https://supabase.com/docs/guides/auth/row-level-security) to handle authorization of users.